LBC970/SeestarS50Organizer/README.md

 # SeestarS50Organizer
 A fast method of organizing Seestar S50 subs.
+(WARNING: THIS WILL MOVE ALL "*.JPG" IN THE FOLDER IT'S EXECUTED IN.
+Make sure you're in the correct folder.)

 1. Open your PowerShell profile for editing.
 If you're not sure where your profile is located, you can find it by typing $PROFILE in a PowerShell window.
 The file is usually located at C:\Users\<YourUsername>\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1
 2. Using your favorite text editor, add the function to your PowerShell profile